wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

       Status:     Active

 -  ``Active``: The Wazuh manager received the `keepalive` signal from the agent.
--  ``Disconnected``: The Wazuh manager didn't receive the `keepalive` signal during the last 10 minutes.
+-  ``Disconnected``: The Wazuh manager didn't receive the `keepalive` signal during the last :ref:`Agents disconnection time <reference_agents_disconnection_time>` period.
+This time is configurable through :doc:`/user-manual/reference/ossec-conf/index` and set initially to 10 minutes by default.

 Using the Wazuh API
 -------------------